How to Port and Polish Cylinder Heads (#46056)

 When you “port” an engine, you remove imperfections and restrictions between the combustion chamber and intake manifold and, therefore, increase air flow.
 This is done by 1) “smoothing” (or, grinding) the passages in the intake manifold so that they are the same size as the gasket and cylinder head, and 2) removing “rough cast” or “flash” imperfections in the cylinder heads and exhaust manifolds.

-and disassemble.
 Be certain that they are not cracked or warped.
 Cracks can be located with the MagnaFlux Crack Detector.
 If you have any doubts about their condition, have them checked at a reputable machine shop in your area.
 Do not attempt to grind-out cracks in the castings.
 Warped cylinder heads and manifolds should never be re-installed.

 These parts should also be very clean.
 Remove all carbon from combustion chamber and exhaust ports.
 “Hot Tanking” is recommended for thorough cleaning.
 Otherwise, you will not be able to tell if the parts are suitable for porting.
 Also, the life of abrasive materials will be greatly reduced.
 Pay particular attention to the exhaust cross-over, which is usually clogged with carbon and will affect engine performance if not cleaned out.